-- Consumer goods are defined as the goods used by the end user for consumption.
-Capital goods are the goods deployed to produce consumer goods.
+- Consumer goods are defined as the goods used by the end-user for consumption.
+Capital goods are goods deployed to produce consumer goods.

 - Business to Consumer (B2C) marketing is used to sell consumer goods whereas the marketing strategy used to sell capital goods are Business to Business (B2B) marketing.

 - Consumer goods are mainly bought for the purpose of personal consumption.
-On the contrary, capital goods are purchased with an objective of generating other products.
+On the contrary, capital goods are purchased with the objective of generating other products.

 - Consumers buy consumer goods.
 As against this, the buyers of capital goods are manufacturers.

 - Suppliers determine the price of consumer goods.
-Conversely, the companies set the price of capital goods.
+Conversely, companies set the price of capital goods.

 After reviewing the above points, it is quite clear that consumer goods are in many ways different from capital goods.
 Although if you look at the other side of the coin, you will come to know that capital goods and consumer goods both are same, it is only the purpose they are used for, makes them different.

 To understand this, let’s take an example of mangoes, if the mangoes are purchased for consumption purposes, then it is said to be a consumer good.
 Conversely, if the purchase of mangoes is for making juice and then reselling it, then it is said to be a capital good.